 The walled and moted area of Chiang Mai’s Old City is the very heart of the city and is usually where tourists and backpackers headfirst when they’re visiting Chiang Mai.

-I lived on street noodles in a studio apartment for around $100 USD per month while building my business there.
+I lived on street noodles in a studio apartment for around $100 USD per month while building my online business there.

 There are plenty of Airbnbs, hostels, hotels and other accommodation to settle in throughout the Old City, even if it is a little difficult to navigate.
 One of the best things about living in Chiang Mai Old City, everything is right there on your doorstep, whether that be entertainment, shopping or places to eat.